-This means interest rates will likely be lower and terms will be more flexible.
+Having strong credit and financials means interest rates will likely be lower, and terms will be more flexible.
 Do everything you can to improve your company finances before you start researching loans.
 Here are a few ideas on ways to do it:

 - Boost credit score by making payments on time

 - Avoid applying for new credit cards until you’ve chosen the right loan

 - Dispute inaccuracies on your credit report

 Most companies create an in-depth business plan before they launch, but it’s never too late to develop one or add to an existing business plan.

 Creating a business plan is a chance to define your business purpose, identify where profits come from, hone a growth strategy, and project cash flow.
 All of these details will be very important in choosing the right business loan, so it’s a good idea to go over your business plan even if you already have a solid one in place.
 Some lenders may also require a business plan in the loan application.
 Here are some other things to include in your business plan: